nushell/nushell.github.io/book/custom_commands.md

 ───┴───────────────────────
 ```

 This lets us easily build custom commands and process their output.
-Note, we don't use return statements like other languages.
+Note, that we don't use return statements like other languages.
 Instead, we build pipelines that output streams of data that can be connected to other pipelines.

 ## Pipeline Input